 STEP 2: TOOL PATH

 Tool-paths need to be generated to program the machine to cut your part.
-We use RhinoCAM which is a plug-in that works within Rhinoceros.
+We use RhinoCAM a plug-in within Rhinoceros.
 We have 20 floating seats of RhinoCAM which are available in computer lab.
 Rhino will import geometry from most 2D and 3D software programs.
 The three most commonly used operations in RhinoCAM are profiling (cutting), horizontal roughing (rough cutting of surfaces) and parallel finishing (finish cutting of 3d surfaces).
-To learn how to use RhinoCAM to generate tool paths, see tutorials here: video
+To learn how to use RhinoCAM to generate tool paths, see tutorials here.

 Look under the resources tab!
 There you will find videos and user guide.

 Additional Tutorials by Sheehan Wachter are available on YouTube.